 The dogma of the Assumption means that the Virgin Mary now experiences in heaven the union of a glorified body and soul, which her Son enjoys.
 She is no disembodied spirit, but a complete human person, body and soul, matter and spirit, reigning with Christ.

 Mary’s feast reminds us that we are created for the glory of God and to be with God for all eternity.
 What we do during this celebration must respect the dignity of every human person and our celebration must mirror this reality.

 This 115 year old tradition in Little Italy was and still should be a time for families to gather and share hospitality, and teach the younger generations about this important virtue.
 It is a wonderful time to celebrate our Italian heritage and tell the stories of our family, i.e., sharing roots and pride.

 Taking pride in our own backyard calls us to respect the ethnic diversity of our nation and city.
 It should be a time also of teaching respect and appreciation for other cultures, races and religious beliefs.

-Amidst the large crowds of people, the voice of the parish desires to say to all “Jesus is Lord.”
-“Come and See.”
-Look again if you have fallen away!
+Amidst the large crowds of people, the parishioners of Holy Rosary invites others to come and see, or to come home and look again if you have fallen away!